Eric lives in an area prone to power outages and weather. Here are some tips for surviving the unexpected.

 When you are choosing battery-powered items try to find several products that use the same types of batteries.
 That way you only need to worry about stocking up on one size battery, which can be used in a number of your devices.

-Here are a few more things to think about so you can handle anything winter throws at you:
+If you know a storm is coming it is better to be prepared than surprised.
+Expect the worst so you are ready for anything.
+Here are a few more things to think about so you can handle whatever winter throws at you:

 - Own at least one good snow shovel, and store it somewhere you can easily access it.